Skip to content

 Pavement Licences

-The Business and Planning Act came into force on 22 July 2020 and introduces a new pavement licence as part of the Government's Covid 19 Recovery Plan.
-This licence can be applied for by food and drink businesses.
-If the licence is granted businesses such as pubs, restaurants and cafes can put removable furniture on the pavement adjacent to their premises in order to sell or serve food and drink, or for people to sit at to consume food and drink.
+A pavement licence allows businesses, such as pubs, restaurants and cafes, to put removable furniture on the pavement adjacent to their premises in order to sell or serve food and drink, or for people to sit at to consume food and drink.

-Stroud District Council's Pavement Licensing Policy
+Stroud District Council's Permanent Pavement Licensing Policy - from 1st August 2024

 Who can apply for a pavement licence?

-A business which has sells food or drink for consumption (on or off the premises) can apply for a pavement licence.
+A business which sells food or drink for consumption (on or off the premises) can apply for a pavement licence.
 Businesses that are eligible include: public houses, cafes, bars, restaurants, snack bars, coffee shops, including where this is ancillary to another main another use, for example supermarkets, or entertainment venues which sell food and drink.
 The area of pavement must be adjacent to the business location.

 What about businesses that have historically had chairs and tables on the Highway prior to the Covid Pandemic?